wd5gnr/Elf-RcForth/readme.md

 By Mike Riley

 Previous  update : 24 May 2022  Glenn Jolly
-Last update: 19 Aug 2023 Al Williams
+Last update: 22 Aug 2023 Al Williams

 What's new
 ----------
 Verson 0.4

+0 DELAY now returns immediately instead of acting like 0x10000 DELAY

 More BLOAD options.
 A few new extended words when using the new BLOAD.